hybridly/hybridly/docs/api/laravel/hybridly.md

 ## `base`

-Makes the view a [dialog](../../guide/dialogs.md) and defines its base page.
+Makes the view a [dialog](../../guide/dialogs.md) and defines its base view.
 It takes a route name and its parameters as its arguments.

 > See [dialogs](../../guide/dialogs.md) for more details.